sketch-hq/SketchAPI/docs/api/Text.md

 Text.LineSpacing.constantBaseline
 ```

-Enumeration of the line spacing behaviour for the text.
+Enumeration of the line spacing behavior for the text.

 | Value              |                                                         |
 | ------------------ | ------------------------------------------------------- |